 The first thing we need to understand is what a red card means.

-When the referee shows a red card to a player in soccer, it means that the player has committed an offense serious enough that they must immediately leave the soccer field and cannot return for the rest of the game.
+A red card in soccer means that a player must leave the soccer field with immediate effect.
+When the referee shows a red card to a player in soccer, it means that the player has committed an offense serious enough that they must immediately leave the field and cannot return for the rest of the game.

 How A Player Gets a Red Card in Soccer